-33 of the best plus-size retailers in Canada
+33 Of The Best Plus-Size Stores Across Canada

 Toronto

 Gussied Up.
-From cocktail dresses to blazers to swimwear, more than half of the product in the store comes from Canada (including designers Joseph Ribkoff, Cartise, and Duchess and Duchess) and is available in 1X to 3X.
+From cocktail dresses to blazers to swimwear, more than half of the product in the store comes from Canada (including designers Joseph Ribkoff and Cartise) and is available in 1X to 3X.

 Your Big Sister’s Closet.
 Make over your wardrobe here, with 12+ clothing that’s on-trend and suitable for work and play.